Contributing Gear Writer

 Traction

 Winter means ice and snow, so having a boot with a good grip is non-negotiable.
 Look for soles made from rubber compounds that maintain their flexibility in cold temperatures, paired with deep lugs in the tread to grip various terrains.
 Companies like Vibram have made a name for proprietary compounds such as ArcticGrip, which acts similar to winter tires, giving you extra traction in freezing temps.
 In extremely icy conditions, consider boots compatible with traction aids like crampons.
+The Vibram Megagrip traction on the Hoka Kaha 2 Frost GTX Boots was second to none and therefore made them our favorite winter hiking boots.

 Waterproofing

 Whether you’re trudging through city slush or country snowdrifts, keeping moisture out is crucial.
 GORE-TEX is an industry leader in waterproof breathability, but many winter boots offer premium proprietary protection.
+An overbuilt boot like the Baffin Snow Monster is tough to beat for waterproofing in all winter activities.

-Winter boots often have a durable water repellent (DWR) treatment that needs to be reapplied periodically to retain their waterproofing qualities.
+Winter boots often have a durable water-repellent (DWR) treatment that needs to be reapplied periodically to retain their waterproofing qualities.
 Additionally, some boots feature a rubber shell around the base, which provides an extra barrier against water ingress.

 Boot Height